astariul/Sentencize.jl/README.md

 sen = Sentencize.split_sentence("This is an example.", prefix_file="my_prefixes.txt", lang=missing)
 ```

-Or even pass the prefixes as a dictionary :
+Or even pass the prefixes as a dictionary:

 ```julia
 sen = Sentencize.split_sentence("This is another example.
 Another sentence.", prefixes=Dict("example" => Sentencize.default))